Heitor-C-S/Remindr/README.md

-# Remindr
+# REMINDR

-Remindr is a desktop app for personal organization
+Remindr is a desktop app that is made for personal notes use

+Status: under construction

+Project Current Standpoints:

+#1 - Start the Project [ok]
+#2 - Create basic infrastructure []

+by H.C.S